arthurfiorette/axios-cache-interceptor/docs/src/guide/invalidating-cache.md

 it has changed.
 E.g. When you are using a chat application, you may not be aware that a new message was sent to you.

-In such cases that we do have a way to know that the cache is outdated, you may have to end up setting a custom time to live (TTL) for specific requests.
+In such cases that we **do not** have a way to know that the cache is outdated, you may have to end up setting a custom time to live (TTL) for specific requests.

 ```ts